Oil falls as virus cases rise, U.S. vote count continues

 Italy recorded its highest daily number of infections on Thursday and cases surged by at least 120,276 in the United States, the second consecutive daily record as the outbreak spreads across the country.

-Still, Brent was heading for a near 8% gain this week, having fallen in the previous two weeks.
+Still, Brent was heading for a 6% gain this week, having fallen in the previous two weeks.

 “As market players clamour for election clarity, demand jitters are once again taking their toll on the energy complex,” said Stephen Brennock of broker PVM.

-In the U.S. election, Democratic candidate Joe Biden gained more ground on President Donald Trump in Georgia and Pennsylvania, edging closer to the White House hours after Trump falsely claimed the election was being “stolen” from him.
+In the U.S. election, Democratic presidential candidate Joe Biden took a narrow lead over President Donald Trump in Georgia early on Friday, edging closer to winning the White House as a handful of undecided states continue to count votes.

 Diminishing prospects of a large U.S. stimulus package were also weighing on the market.